paolinomanghi/elixir_bari_2025/README.md

 process.penv = 'smp'
 ```

  are cluster specific options that instruct nextflow to use Sun Grid Engine (sge) as executor with multi-thread environment (smp).
 This configuration file needs to be changed depending on the environment where you run your job.
+See the nextflow documentation for details on how to do that https://www.nextflow.io/docs/latest/config.html

 Let's explore the output: